mbs-octoml/mbs-tvm/src/relay/collage/design.md

   representation, which seems like a very large change for TVM.
 - **Dependency management**: Currently BYOC integrations tend to assume they are the only non-TVM toolchain in use.
 So it's possible two toolchains introduce runtime dependencies which can't be satisfied.
 Collage has no notion of dependencies or incompatibilities and may attemt to mix candidate kernels we can't support in prod.
+It's also possible for two BYOC integrations to have incompatible runtimes.
 - **Additive kernel cost assumption**: Collage as per this design assumes the cost of running candidate kernels is additive, plus a small launch penalty.
 However cache effects can dominate measured latency, particularly for 'light' kernels.
 Thus there may be a **additive error** in the final result: